Pietro Micca

-Pietro Micca (6 March 1677 – 30 August 1706), also known as Pierre Micha, was an Italian soldier who became a national hero of the Duchy of Savoy for his sacrifice in the defence of Turin against the French troops.
+Pietro Micca (6 March 1677 – 30 August 1706), also known as Pierre Micha, was an Italian soldier who became a national hero of the Savoyard state for his sacrifice in the defence of Turin against the French troops.

-Early life
+Enrolled as a sapper in the Sabaudian army he is known for his actions during the Siege of Turin in 1706 during the War of the Spanish Succession when he prevented a breakthrough by french forces at the cost of his life.

+Biography

 Micca was born at Sagliano, now Sagliano Micca, Piedmont, near the town of Biella.
-His mother was Anna Martinazzo, of Riabella.
-In his home village, he worked as a bricklayer.
-Micca was enlisted into the Sabaudian army as a sapper, with the rank of a private soldier; he was nicknamed Passepartout.
+His father was bricklayer Giacomo Micca, a native of Sagliano and his mother was Anna Martinazzo, of the Riabella frazione of San Paolo Cervo.